CamjamPNG/RTCbot/README.md

 # RTCbot

-8 the bot token doesnt work bwt so ye
+the bot token doesnt work so ye